 Did you know that 73% of people submitting a job application say they would only apply to a company that shares similar values to theirs?
 It’s not only important to hire the right people for your business but to also ensure the people you hire feel a sense of belonging.
 The working relationship is a partnership.
 The fit needs to be right for both parties.
 Ideally, you want to create a company culture you’re proud of and one that helps your employees work to the best of their abilities.

 On the flip side, your employees want to feel valued, respected and enjoy the work; after all you spend around one-third of your life working.
-I know, a sad statistic.
 But, if you can find the balance of hiring the right employees, taking into account unique skill sets for the roles and morals or attributes that align with your business, then you’ll be able to build a company culture and work ethos that you can be proud of.
-You’ll also retain a high number of staff, with a low turnover rate which is never a bad thing.
+You’ll also retain a high number of staff, with a low turnover rate.

 Now that you’ve covered the essential, but not always exciting, pieces of starting an HVAC business, it’s time to tap into your creative side and establish your brand.

-Your brand is a combination of things like your business name, logo, website, colors, uniforms and even how you talk and interact with customers online and in person.
+Your brand is a combination of things like your business name, logo, website, colors, uniforms, the customer service you provide and even how you talk and interact with customers online and in person at the job site.

-When choosing a name for a business, brainstorm ideas and tell potential customers exactly what you do right off the bat.
+When choosing a name for your business, brainstorm ideas and tell potential customers exactly what you do.
 You can also add part of your family name to the business name if you’d like.
 Anything you can add to your name to personalize your business a little is a great way to differentiate and help you stand out from the competition.

 Get ready to show off your brand and get your HVAC business in front of potential customers.
-Marketing your business is vital to your success.
+Creating a marketing strategy for your business is vital to your success.
 It helps you build brand awareness, win new business and generate revenue through new sales.

 But there's much more to marketing than your website and online reviews.
+You will want to include social media, digital marketing and even business cards.
 The marketing world is big, and it can be daunting to decide where to start, especially when you don't have much time.
-Luckily, we have a blog here on tips to find time for marketing your HVAC business–so be sure to check it out for an in-depth guide.
+Luckily, we have a blog on tips to find time for marketing your HVAC business–so be sure to check it out for an in-depth guide.

-Phew.
 As you can see, there’s a lot to consider and organize when thinking about starting your own HVAC business.
-But with the right mix of determination, tenacity and drive you can build a profitable business that you will be proud of for years to come.
+But with the right mix of determination, tenacity and drive you can build a profitable business with a solid HVAC business plan.
 If you’re looking for further resources, you can also check out our blog listing the top informational resources for HVAC contractors.